amichai-H/Phishing/ReadMe.md

 python3 Phishing.py yourName gmail.com dev test.txt
 ```
 # I send dns to 10.0.2.7
-## And the SMTP server is local host 127.0.0.1
+## And the SMTP server is local-host